datalad-handbook/book/docs/basics/101-130-yodaproject.rst

       $ datalad get prediction_report.csv pairwise_relationships.png

    Why is that?
+This is the first detail of publishing datasets we will dive into.
-The file content of these files is managed by git-annex, and thus only information about the file name and location is known to Git.
+   When publishing dataset content to GitHub with :command:`datalad push`, it is the dataset's *history*, i.e., everything that is stored in Git, that is published.
+The file *content* of these particular files, though, is managed by :term:`git-annex` and not stored in Git, and thus only information about the file name and location is known to Git.
    Because GitHub does not host large data for free, annexed file content always needs to be deposited somewhere else (e.g., a web server) to make it